adewandaru/inageoparser/README.md

 # INA-Geoparser
 Hello,
 We are releasing the first (Indonesian) Event Geoparser.
 This is to accompany our paper.

-Extending Geoparsing with Event Extraction and Pseudo Location Entity Identification from Indonesian News Corpus
+Dewandaru, Agung, Dwi Hendratmo Widyantoro, and Saiful Akbar.
+"Event Geoparser with Pseudo-Location Entity Identification and Numerical Argument Extraction Implementation and Evaluation in Indonesian News Domain."
+ISPRS International Journal of Geo-Information 9.12 (2020): 712.

 ## contents
-Corpus for Extended Geoparsing with Event Extraction (Indonesian): (small_corpus.txt)
+Corpus for Extended Geoparsing with Event Extraction (Indonesian): (train-test-v11/training.txt)
-Result of Evaluation (RESULT V.txt)
-Main Sources (event-geoparser.py)
+Main Sources (egeoparser.py)
 Aggregated Topic Model (topicmerging.py) and its pretrained model (mergedtopics.pickle)

+## Requirements
+This geoparser needs either sklearn-crfsuite or NCRF++ library.
+If you want to use NCRF++, put the NCRF++ in the correct folder setup.

 ## how to run